Texas Security Deposit Laws

 Requirement for Written Notices

-Withholding a Tenant’s Security Deposit
+Withholding a Renter’s Security Deposit

 • Damage Exceeding Normal Wear and Tear: These are the kinds of property damage that arise from a tenant’s negligent actions.